referencecenter/cim/README.md

 ## Summary

-This repository helps find potential references to the AAMC Careers in Medicine® program.
+This repository helps find potential references to the AAMC Careers in Medicine® program (CiM).

 ## Background